 The Bose Sport Earbuds are sports-oriented truly wireless earbuds with a very comfortable and stable fit.
 They have poor noise isolation performance, but this can help you stay aware of your surroundings if you're running outdoors.
 However, their control scheme doesn't offer as much control as some of the other truly wireless earbuds we've tested, and they don't come with any customization features.
 See also our recommendations for the best truly wireless earbuds, the best wireless earbuds for running and working out, and the best in-ears and earbuds.

 The Bose Sport Earbuds Truly Wireless are marginally better headphones for sport and fitness than the Bose SoundSport Free Truly Wireless.
 The Sport Earbuds have a more stable fit, so they're better suited for more intense workouts.
 They're also closed-back headphones, while the SoundSport Free are semi-open.
-However, the SoundSport Free have a more balanced, neutral sound profile, and their physical controls let you adjust the volume, unlike the Sport Earbuds.
+However, the SoundSport Free have a more balanced, neutral sound profile.

 The Jabra Elite 75t Truly Wireless are better headphones than the Bose Sport Earbuds Truly Wireless.
 The Jabra have longer continuous battery life, a better noise isolation performance, and they leak less sound.
 They have a very thumpy and excited sound profile compared to the more neutral Bose, but unlike the Bose, you can customize their sound using the parametric EQ and presets in their companion app.
 However, the Bose are more stable.

 The Bose QuietComfort Earbuds Truly Wireless are better headphones for most uses than the Bose Sport Earbuds Truly Wireless.
-The QuietComfort Earbuds are better-balanced, they have a great ANC feature, and the mic has a better overall performance.
-They also have better battery performance.
+The QuietComfort Earbuds have a better-balanced sound profile, a great ANC feature, and a better battery performance.
 However, the Sport are better for physical exercise as they're more comfortable and stable.

 The Bose Sport Earbuds Truly Wireless are marginally better headphones for sports and fitness than the Jabra Elite Active 75t Truly Wireless.
 The Bose have a more stable in-ear fit.
 However, the Jabra have a more versatile overall performance, as their controls are easier to use and they have a better noise isolation performance.
 They have an excited sound profile with more bass than the Bose, and they're more customizable thanks to their graphic EQ and presets.

 The Beats Powerbeats Pro Truly Wireless and the Bose Sport Earbuds Truly Wireless are both impressive for sports and fitness, but the Beats are better for mixed usage.
-The Beats have a better control scheme, and their continuous battery life is longer.
+The Beats have a longer continuous battery life.
 However, the Bose are better-built, more stable, and they leak less noise.

 The Bose Sport Earbuds Truly Wireless are marginally better for sports and fitness than the Jaybird Tarah Pro Wireless, however, the Jaybird are better for mixed usage.
 The Bose are more comfortable and more stable than the Jaybird.
 However, the Jaybird have a better noise isolation performance, leak less noise, and have a longer continuous battery life.
 Also, thanks to their parametric EQ and presets, they're more customizable than the Bose.